Floorball Canada

 Floorball Canada is the highest governing body for the sport of floorball in Canada.
 Floorball Canada is a self-governed organization which is recognized by the International Floorball Federation (IFF), Government of Canada, Sport Canada, and the Canadian Olympic Committee.

-Floorball Canada organizes the Canada Cup every year, which hosts teams from all across the country to compete in elite, intermediate, recreation and children divisions.
+Floorball Canada organizes the Canada Cup every year, hosting teams from all across the country to compete in various divisions based on skill level.
 Floorball Canada organizes the elite-level national league (Floorball League of Canada as well as men's, women's, men's under-19, and women's under-19 national floorball teams.
-Floorball Canada has hosted the 2016 Women's under-19 World Championships, in Belleville, Ontario, and the 2019 Men's under-19 World Floorball Championships, in Halifax, Nova Scotia.
+Floorball Canada has hosted the 2016 Women's under-19 World Championships in Belleville, Ontario, and the 2019 Men's under-19 World Floorball Championships in Halifax, Nova Scotia.

-Floorball Canada has been recognized by Hockey Canada as an excellent sport for off ice training for hockey players.

 Organization

 Floorball Canada is divided into four regional federations: Alberta Floorball Association, British Columbia Floorball Federation, Floorball Ontario, and Québec Floorball Association.
-Floorball Canada's goal is to add three more regional branches: Saskatchewan, Manitoba, and an Atlantic federation, which would include the three maritime provinces and Newfoundland & Labrador.
+In the future, Floorball Canada will potentially add three more regional branches: Saskatchewan, Manitoba, and an Atlantic federation, which would include the three maritime provinces and Newfoundland and Labrador.

 Floorball Canada has been an ordinary member of the International Floorball Federation since 2001.
-Canada was given membership as part of the IFF in 1998, and have been competing in World Championships since that time.
+Canada was given membership as part of the IFF in 1998, and has been competing in World Championships since that time.

-Floorball is looking to grow as an organization over the next several years.
-Hoping to grow the game into a common game known by everyone around the country.